 I decided it was time for me to remove a few key apps from my phone.
 It started with Facebook and Twitter.
 Then went to my work Email account and Slack.

 These changes alone have been huge for me.
 Really huge.
 And I’m stoked about this change.
-That’s why I’ve decided that rather than downgrading to a “dump phone,” I’ve upgraded to a “wise phone.”
+That’s why I’ve decided that rather than downgrading to a “dumb phone,” I’ve upgraded to a “wise phone.”

 One other change I made, before I realized how addicted I’d become to certain apps, was to start using the phone’s “Do Not Disturb” mode pretty regularly.
 If you haven’t used it before, you basically swipe up on your iPhone (no clue how this works on other phones) and tap the moon icon which toggles the mode.